dotMavriQ/minimal-mistakes/_posts/2018-06-08-cuttingteeth.md

 After a solid 15 minutes of groaning and winceing from the pain I caused to myself I amped up all my painkillers, effectively leaving me on 2grams of Alvedon (Paracetamol) and 400mg of Ibuprophene.

-I decided to watch Mony Pythons Life of Brian, when the meds kicked in I ended up sleeping for 3-4 hours.
+I decided to watch Monty Pythons Life of Brian, when the meds kicked in I ended up sleeping for 3-4 hours.

 My parents saved the day yet again by riding by my place and dropping food because in waking I felt so weak I feared fainting should I walk to a store, and stupid as I am I didn't do any sort of prep in regards to food for this.

 I call Margarida really late and after having talked to her I was in better spirits and finally made a really creamy, light-on-the-spices Risoni-Risotto with everything in it very finely chopped.

-I ate a absurdly big portion by eating most of it, falling asleep for an hour, waking up to hearing Margarida still on the phone sleeping serenely..
+I ate a absurdly big portion by eating most of it, falling asleep for an hour, waking up to hearing Margarida still on the phone sleeping silently..
 I finished the Risotto and had water and returned to sleep.

+## SOTD:
+<iframe src="https://open.spotify.com/embed?uri=spotify:track:4ACqgbwaJyCMnToAcpD8wg" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>